antk99/MLP-vs-CNN-Classifiers-on-Image-Data/README.md

 ## Preamble

-- This mini-project isdue on March 29th at 11:59pm (EST, Montreal Time).There is a penalty of 2 kpercent penalty forkdays of delay, which means your grade will be scaled to be out of 100 − 2 k.
+- This mini-project is due on March 29th at 11:59pm (EST, Montreal Time).
+There is a penalty of 2^k percent penalty for k days of delay, which means your grade will be scaled to be out of 100 − 2^k.
 No submission will be accepted after 6 days of delay.
 - This mini-project is to be completed in groups of three.
 All members of a group will receive the same grade except when a group member is not responding or contributing to the project.
 If this is the case and there are